Euthanasia and assistance to suicide became legal in Western Australia from 1 July 2021.

 Death practitioners

-91.2% of people assessed had no previous relationship with the medical practitioner who assessed them.
-This lack of any previous knowledge of the person increases the chances of missing depression, coercion or lack of decision-making capacity.
+90.2% of people assessed had no previous relationship with the medical practitioner who assessed them.
+This lack of any previous knowledge of the person increases the chances of missing depression, coercion or lack of decision-making capacity, as well as errors in diagnosis from lack of familiarity with a person’s medical history.

 The Voluntary Assisted Dying Act 2019 allows the prescription by a medical practitioner for self-administration, or administration by a medical or nurse practitioner, of a lethal dose of poison in order to cause the death of an adult who has requested the prescription and who is assessed by two medical practitioners as having a condition that will “on the balance of probabilities” cause death within 6 months or, in the case of a neurodegenerative condition cause death within 12 months.